 Beginning with the exclusion of columns, it should be mentioned that it is a mandatory step, because carrying extra columns that will not be useful for the data analysis is not a best practice performance wise.
 Also the extra columns increase the complexity of the code for the developer because such as in cases of grouping.

 The practice of columns’ renaming is also used in order to keep more meaningful or shorter names in the dataset.
 This method also helps the developer to have a better view on the result or writing code faster because of shorter names.

+The Python code used for the implementation of the dataset format is appended below:

+bigCts['Indicator'] = bigCts['Indicator'].replace(['Opioid-Related Mortality Rate (Age-Adjusted; Per 100,000 people) *These data should not be compared across cities as they have different definitions.'],'Opioid-Related Mortality Rate (Age-Adjusted; Per 100,000 people) *These data should not be compared across cities as they have different definitions')

+bigCts_null_cols = pd.DataFrame(bigCts,columns=['Indicator Category','Indicator','Gender','Place','Value'])

+DapHospPvt = DapHosp.melt(id_vars=['Provider_ID', 'Hospital Name', 'City', 'State'],

+var_name='Category',

+value_name='Value')

 Regarding the data pivoting, it is a common process when the current layout of the dataset makes it difficult or even impossible to extract the expected results from the dataset.